nhl1090/Employee-Tracker/README.md

     DB_DATABASE=your_db_name

 9. Add your DB credentials
+10. Use the following command to run the application `node index.js`
-10. Answer the questions and create your new SQL employee tracker!
+11. Answer the questions and create your new SQL employee tracker!

 ## Usage

 ## License
 This project is licensed under the [MIT license](https://opensource.org/license/MIT).